 Loop in your ceiling fans and keep other windows and doors closed to create a localized space where there is a draft.
 That will be the sweet spot in your room.

 Hack your windows

-If you’ve got windows which are parted in the middle into a top and bottom section, make sure the top sections of all windows are open in the downwind side of your home and keep all bottom sections open in the upwind side of your house.
+If you’ve got windows that are parted in the middle into a top and bottom section, make sure the top sections of all windows are open on the downwind side of your home and keep all bottom sections open on the upwind side of your house.

 Hanging a wet sheet in front of an open window can also make for a chilly breeze.

 You can make a number of modifications to your house to prevent the outside heat from getting in.
 Some of these methods involve putting up insulated window films, which work similarly to blinds and you can also put in awnings over your porch and roof.

 If you’ve never seen mist fans before, here’s a small DIY project for you.
 Get a bowl or a shallow pan and fill it with ice from the refrigerator.
 Make sure the ice sticks out above the top edge of the pan.